shushcat/vim-minimd/README.md

 - [ ] Skip comments in code blocks when navigating and folding
 - [ ] Ensure that syntax is preserved when toggling [Goyo](https://github.com/junegunn/goyo.vim)
-- [ ] Make sure things get their highlighting when they're inside other things
 - [ ] Revise the Pandoc interface so that it does not leave me feeling quite so dissatisfied